nofaily/athan-automation/README.md

 ### Configuration Changes Not Taking Effect

-The script hot-reloads configuration automatically, but you can restart:
+The script hot-reloads configuration automatically for volume and speaker names only.
+For other configuration changes, you can restart:
 ```bash
 sudo systemctl restart athan-automation.service
 ```